RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 ####  1.2.15 poem

-A poem object contains a poem that is submitted by a user. <font color="orange">This object is included in the database to show that engineers do have a sense of humour. or It has no operational use and reflects the humorous side of the industry representatives. </font>
+A poem object contains a poem that is submitted by a user.
+It has no operational use and reflects the humorous side of the industry representatives.

 * The "poem:" attribute specifies the title of the poem.
 * The "form:" attribute specifies the identifier of a registered poem type.